dsalomoni/bdp2-2023/containers/README.md

 docker-compose stop
 ```

-Remove it completely (in this case, you will have to build it again the next time) with:
+Remove it completely (in this case, you will have to build it again the next time you want to run the application stack) with:

 ```
 docker-compose down